synthriderz/synthriderz.github.io/docs/installing-custom-content/quest/manual-install-secondary-account/README.md

 > This is the only method available without registering as a Meta Developer.
 However, it is highly recommended to register as a Meta Developer, which is very easy to do.

-1. Press the Custom Songs button in Synth Riders in the Secondary Account and grant the `MANAGE_EXTERNAL_STORAGE` permission when prompted.
+1. Press the Custom Songs button in Synth Riders in the Secondary Account and grant the `MANAGE ALL FILES` permission when prompted.
-2. Install the app MobileVRStation through the Quest Store
+2. Install the app MobileVRStation through the Quest Store on the Primary Account
 3. Run MobileVRStation in the Secondary Account and grant the `MANAGE_EXTERNAL_STORAGE` permission when prompted.
 4. Browse to [Synthriderz](https://synriderz.com) and download custom songs, stages, or playlists.
 These files will download to the `Downloads` folder by default.
 5. You must download each .synth file individually using the download button. .zip files are not supported.